pensjonatus/flash-fiction/blog/never-a-shame.md

 ---
-title: 'Never a Shame'
+title: Never a Shame
 date: '2014-09-30'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 It is always a shame when you are rejected, I thought as she started talking.